 The University of Alberta is committed to the recruitment, retention and graduation of Aboriginal students.
-The University also recognizes that Aboriginal applicants have traditionally been under represented in higher education, and has adopted the Aboriginal Student Policy (see Section 108.13 of the GFC Policy Manual) with a view to having the University's Aboriginal student population attain a level that is at least proportionate to the Aboriginal population of the province.
+The University also recognizes that Aboriginal applicants have traditionally been under represented in higher education and strives towards having the University's Aboriginal student population attain a level that is at least proportionate to the Aboriginal population of the province.

-In order to facilitate appropriate representation of Aboriginal students on campus, additional qualified applicants may be considered over and above the

-Aboriginal students who are admitted in the regular competition for places in places must attain the minimum admission requirements of their chosen program as prescribed by the University and its Faculties and Schools.
+In order to facilitate appropriate representation of Aboriginal students on campus, additional qualified applicants may be considered over and above the Aboriginal students who are admitted in the regular competition for places in a Faculty.
+Aboriginal applicants who wish to be considered for such additional places must attain the minimum admission requirements of their chosen program as prescribed by the University and its Faculties and Schools.
 To assist the University in achieving this overall goal, Faculties are encouraged to set aside places specifically for Aboriginal applicants, the number being consistent with the available pool, student interests, and available teaching and learning support services.